Idukki

 A product page is a strange kind of conversation: the shopper asks questions in their head, and the page has to have already answered them.
 Get it right and they buy.
 Miss one (does this run small, will it work with my setup, can I return it if it does not) and they leave to check elsewhere.
 You never see the question.
 You only see the bounce.

 That gap is what the Conversational PDP closes.
 It puts a real conversation on the page, so the question gets answered in the moment it forms instead of becoming an exit.
+It sits alongside the rest of the page's evidence: the same logic runs through reducing cart abandonment with social proof.

 The silent question